UKGovernmentBEIS/beis-report-official-development-assistance/doc/importing-new-delivery-partner-data.md

 ## Import actual spend data into production

-- setup your user account to belong to the correct `Organisaton` i.e. the Delivery Partner
+- setup your user account to belong to the correct `Organisation` i.e. the Delivery Partner
 - connect to prod:

 ```